PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 ##### L earning from Mistakes

 From such incidents there are possible to learn a lot.
 I.e.:
 * Software (e)services provide more easy way to pay for goods and services.
-Clients should open separate Account on their Bank, so they will not link their main Account with some e.service that could be a target of scammers.
+Clients have to open separate Account on their Bank, so they will not link their main Account with some e.service that could be a target of scammers.
 Transfering money to this separate Account could take some time, but even so, does this Client is not placed any restrictions to daily-weekly-monthly money transfers?
 ```

 ```